glest/io.glest.Glest/README.md

 ## Build Glest Using Flatpak

-1. Install Flatpak for your linux distribution: https://flatpak.org/setup/
+1. Install Flatpak for your Linux distribution: https://flatpak.org/setup/
 2. Install the freedesktop tools: `flatpak install flathub org.freedesktop.Platform//18.08 org.freedesktop.Sdk//18.08`.
 3. Clone this git repo: `git clone --recursive https://github.com/glest/io.glest.Glest.git`.
 It is important to use the `--recursive` flag when cloning.
-4. inside the repo, run this command `flatpak-builder --repo=Glest --force-clean Glest-build io.glest.Glest.json`.
+4. Inside the repo, run this command `flatpak-builder --repo=Glest --force-clean Glest-build io.glest.Glest.json`.
 This will build the repo and save it into the folder `Glest`.
 5. Build the Glest package by running `flatpak build-bundle Glest Glest.flatpak io.glest.Glest`.
 This will create the package Glest.flatpak.
 6. Install Glest using the instructions above.